The GDPR Is Now in Force for Companies Doing Business in Europe

 General Data Protection Regulation, Council of the European Union, April 2016

-The European Union’s General Data Protection Regulation (GDPR) will significantly impact people, processes, and technology in companies around the world — not just those based in Europe.
-Your organization is required to comply with GDPR as of May 25, 2018 if
+The European Union’s General Data Protection Regulation (GDPR) significantly impacts people, processes, and technology in companies around the world — not just those based in Europe.
+Your organization is required to comply with GDPR if

 - You offer goods or services to EU residents or companies,